-All students are assigned an email account at mymail.bhc.edu.
-All communication from various departments at the college will be sent to this email account (bills, grades, financial aid, commencement information, etc.) The email account is accessed through myBlackHawk.
-Students should check their mymail.bhc.edu mailbox frequently for important information about classes and the college.
+All students are assigned an email account at student.bhc.edu.
+All communication from various departments at the college will be sent to this email account (bills, grades, financial aid, commencement information, etc.) The email account is accessed through myBHC.
+Students should check their student.bhc.edu mailbox frequently for important information about classes and the college.